 A bit of geographic orientation: most visitors to Hong Kong will stay on Hong Kong Island.
 “Central” refers to the business district where most of the hotels and offices are located.
 Most of our running options are accessible from Central or the Mid-Levels.
 The “mainland”, also known as Kowloon, is a short ferry ride away.There are some good running options there, but except for the immediate waterfront runs, they take some getting to.

 If staying on the island, it is very unlikely you will have a car.
-There is an extensive transportation system, with the MTR subway being the fastest and most efficient option.
-There are also buses and trams.
+There is an extensive transportation system, including the hyper-efficient MTR subway, buses and trams.
 The famous Star Ferry runs between HKI and the mainland, and there are ferries to other islands.
-The Peak Tram gets you to Victoria Peak, but it is a bit pricey and there can be queues.
-It is possible to run/walk/hike to the peak.
+The Peak Tram gets you to Victoria Peak, though it’s also possible to run/walk/hike to the peak.